phillc/phillc.github.io/content/post/2015-07-21-page-specific-javascript-with-the-rails-asset-pipeline.markdown

+---
+title: "Page Specific JavaScript With the Rails Asset Pipeline"
+date: 2015-07-21
+---

 I've been using a pattern for loading javascript for specific pages that I would like to share.
 I have been using it for the past three years across many projects, and has proven to be durable.